 We will discuss each in further detail.
 If you employ these approaches your organization will be much more likely to hire talented professionals that are a full match for your entity and that meet the needs of your open positions.

-(2) Opportunity introduction: the secret to writing terrific job posting is all about the opening!
+(2) Opportunity introduction: the secret to writing terrific job postings is all about the opening!

 Start with excitement!
-Starts with the why.
-Start with the challenge the position will have the pleasure of working on.
+Start with the why.
+Explain the challenges the position will have the pleasure of working on!
 Keep it upbeat, describe the role in broad strokes and represent the exciting positives about your organization.
 Try to keep the intro to no more than three paragraphs.
 Remember make the role sound fun, impactful, and challenging.
 It is also powerful to share information that make the position sound like a rare find.
 Call the work truly rewarding, or that the position is hands-on, and don’t forget to describe the devoted amazing team of professionals they will work with and your mission.
 Get creative and grab your readers attention!
-Once you see a job posting as an opportunity announcement and not a stale job description you are on the road to success!
+Once you employ a process of creating opportunity announcements and not stale job descriptions you are on the road to success!
 Remember, job seekers first look at the opportunity introduction and then decide if they want to know more.
 If not compelling they will quickly move on to the next opportunity announcement.
 This is your one shot to land the best talent on the market.

 (3) Salary and title/level review: ask yourself first if the responsibilities of the role effectively represent the title.

-Then review the salary in your region to make sure it is a match for the title you have chosen.
+Next, review the salary in your region to make sure it is a match for the title you have chosen.
 If these are not congruent your position will stay open and not fill.
 This area is the most common mistake of all job postings.
 Inflated job titles that do have salaries that are equivalent, or responsibilities that are way beyond the job title.
 If you have either of these issues you need to go back and rewrite and re-strategize.
-If your not sure just google the title, location and the word salary to see the average in the area.
-Your salary should be at least the 55% median level.
+If you’re not sure just google the title, location and the word salary to see the average in the area.
+Your offered salary should be at least the 50% median level.

 Be careful not to “require” aspects that are not actually fully required.
 This only limits your candidate pool that will apply.
 Likewise be careful of listing things as ‘a plus,’ as it scares off candidates that do not hold the background.
-Instead think about what the target for what you want to hire is and list at that level.
+Instead think about what the realistic target for what you want to hire is.
 If you will not likely hire anyone with two years of experience unless they can walk on water, why is the requirement two years?
 Instead list what you would like to hire.
 List what the true minimum is!
 But, don’t require specific programs or list them as ‘a plus’ unless it’s a hardline requirement.
 The purpose of the job posting is to attract the most candidates so HR or a recruiter can then judge who is the best possible candidate.
 Be a fisher-person not a cynic.
 Attracting talent with upbeat content and clear goals works a whole lot better.

 (5) Use of a clear and engaging closing: just like in sales job postings are all about the close!